 Insider’s Guide to the Caribbean

 When you think about the Caribbean, it can be tough to distinguish one island from another.
-After all, the turquoise water and white-sand beaches you’ll find everywhere mean one thing: You’re in paradise!
+After all, the turquoise water and diverse marine life you’ll find everywhere mean one thing: You’re in scuba and snorkeling paradise!
 While that may be true, there’s a lot that makes each island distinct and special in its own right—and the best way to really experience all that each of these islands has to offer is to visit their small ports on one of Windstar’s Star Plus yachts.

-Imagine being on a sailing yacht or all-suite motorized yacht with just 148 to 342 guests—ships perfectly proportioned for small ports, remote islets, and under-the-radar tropical havens.
+Imagine being on a sailing yacht or all-suite motorized yacht with just 148 to 342 guests—ships perfectly proportioned for small ports, remote islets, and under-the-radar spots.
 You’ll wake up in a new destination almost every day without having to pack and unpack or worry about the logistics of transportation or accommodations.
-What’s more, you’ll eat locally inspired meals in world-class restaurants created by renowned chefs—without having to leave the ship.
-Whichever yacht you choose, you’ll find expansive decks and elegant outdoor spaces, impeccably appointed suites with spa-like bathrooms, and high-end amenities—a 180-degree difference from most other cruise ships!
+Your meals will be locally-inspired feasts at world-class restaurants created by renowned chefs.
+Whichever yacht you choose, you’ll find expansive decks and elegant outdoor spaces, impeccably appointed staterooms and suites with spa-like bathrooms, and high-end amenities—a 180-degree difference from most other cruise ships!

 Before you start planning your next scuba or snorkeling beach vacation, read on for a close look at the unique histories, cultures, and underwater experiences you’ll have at some of the most sought-after destinations in the Caribbean.
 Then, get ready to experience these extraordinary destinations in a way that’ll delight you with new discoveries and deeply enrich your life.